 In his 1974 opus, Mammals of Louisiana and its Adjacent Waters, the late eminent ornithologist George H. Lowery Jr. wrote that Grey squirrels create two types of ‘dens’.
 The first type is simply a den within a tree cavity (hollowed out, lined with moss and leaves and with an entrance hole of about 10cm/4in. diameter), while the second type consists of a ball or dome-shaped mass of leaves and twigs.
 According to Lowery, these dome-shaped dens can be located anywhere from ground level up to 12m (39ft) in a tree and are referred to as dreys.

-Both Red and Grey squirrels construct dreys and the behaviour appear to be innate, with hand-reared squirrels with no contact with wild animals constructing their own nests from about six-weeks-old.
+Both Red and Grey squirrels construct dreys and the behaviour appears to be innate; hand-reared squirrels having no contact with wild animals construct their own nests from about six-weeks-old.
 We now know that there are actually three types of drey: summer, winter and breeding/natal.
 The former tends to be shallow platforms of twigs.
 Winter dreys are larger, typically about the size of a football (30cm / 12 in. diameter), and more robust, insulated nests composed of a frame of twigs interwoven with dry grass, moss and leaves and lined with mosses, lichen, soft bark, feathers and fur.
 Breeding dreys are intermediate between the two.
 It is not uncommon for a single squirrel to have several dreys.
 Nursing females will often move kittens to an alternative drey if she is disturbed and while radio-tracking Reds in a conifer plantation in northern England during his PhD, Peter Lurz found that each squirrel used between two and eight (average of four) different dreys, each situated in different locations throughout their home range.